treethought/obsidian-livecoding/README.md

 ## Installation

-1. Copy the plugin folder to `.obsidian/plugins/obsidian-algorave/` in your vault
+Either install manually, or use [BRAT](https://github.com/TfTHacker/obsidian42-brat)

+1. Download the latest release
+2. Extract to VaultFolder/.obsidian/plugins/obsidian-livecoding/
-2. Enable the plugin in Obsidian's Community Plugins settings
+3. Enable the plugin in Obsidian settings
-3. Use the music icon in the ribbon to open the sound browser